operasoftware/nettle-wycheproof-testsuite/README.md

 The program is made in such a way that new testcases can be added more-or-less in a plug-and-play fashion.
 For example, if new [IndCpaTest](https://github.com/google/wycheproof/blob/master/doc/files.md#IndCpaTest) (corresponding to the [ind_cpa_test_schema.json](https://github.com/google/wycheproof/blob/master/doc/types.md#indcpatestgroup) test group) test vectors are released in the future, it is only necessary to update the file `tables.pike` with an addition to the array `test_vectors` of the new vector's filename (and possible to the mapping `algo_functions` if a different algorithm is used).

+Commit `5c180c4e54f94ace678d7a6feb4a033958e83d00` is an excellent example of just how easy it is to add new test vectors which are automatically cycled through via the main script.

 ## Usage

 ```shell